1632 Series Reading Order

 Thereafter, you should read either the anthology titled Ring of Fire or the novel 1633, which I co-authored with David Weber.
 It really doesn’t matter that much which of these two volumes you read first, so long as you read them both before proceeding onward.
 That said, if I’m pinned against the wall and threatened with bodily harm, I’d recommend that you read Ring of Fire before you read 1633.

 That’s because 1633 has a sequel which is so closely tied to it that the two volumes almost constitute one single huge novel.
 So, I suppose you’d do well to read them back to back.
 That sequel is 1634: The Baltic War, which I also co-authored with David Weber.

-Once you’ve read those four books—to recapitulate, the three novels (1632, 1633 and 1634: The Baltic War) and the Ring of Fire anthology—you can now choose one of two major alternative ways of reading the series.
+Once you’ve read those four books—to recapitulate, the three novels (1632, 1633 and 1634: The Baltic War) and the Ring of Fire anthology—you can now choose one of two major alternatives for the 1632 series reading order.

 The first way, which I’ll call “spinal,” is to begin by reading all of the novels in what I will call the main line of the series.
 As of now, the main line consists of these seven novels:

 All of these novels except the two I did with David Weber were written by me as the sole author.
 The next main line novel, whose working title is 1637: The Adriatic Decision, I will be writing with Chuck Gannon.
 (Dr. Charles E. Gannon, if you want to get formal about it.)
 That novel probably won’t come out for a while, however, because there is a novel that have to be written first, in order to lay the basis for it.